day8/re-frame/docs/FAQs/PollADatabaseEvery60.md

 ### Question

-When the user switches to a certain panel, I'd like to start regularly polling my backend (database) - say every 60 seconds.
+When the user switches to a particular panel, I'd like to start regularly polling my backend (database) - say every 60 seconds.
 And, then later, when the user switches away from that panel, I want to stop that polling.

 ### First, An Architectural Note

-The broader React community sometimes likes to collocate queries with view components and initiate those queries (via a GET?) within the View's `componentDidMount`.
+The broader React community often uses a "load data on mount" approach.
+They collocate queries with view components and initiate these queries (via a GET?) within the View's `componentDidMount` lifecycle method.
-And then, perhaps cleanup/stop any database polling in the Component's `componentWillUnmount`.
+And then, later, they might cleanup/stop any database polling in `componentWillUnmount`.

-This approach is not idiomatic for re-frame.
-Views are not imperative (they don't issue database queries), they simply render current application state.
+This arrangement is not idiomatic for re-frame.
+Views are not imperative and they don't initiate database queries.
+Instead, views simply render current application state.
 [Read more in PurelyFunctional.tv's writeup](https://purelyfunctional.tv/article/react-vs-re-frame/)

-With re-frame, "imperative stuff" only ever happens because of an `event`.
-When the user clicks on a panel-changing widget (a button or a tab?), an event is dispatched, and it is the event handler for this event which knows that actions X, Y and Z needs to happen.
-X might be change application state so that the view displayed changes, and Y might be change application state so that a "twirly thing" is shown over the top, and Z might be to issue a database query.
+With re-frame, "imperative stuff" only ever happens because an `event` is dispatched.
+When the user clicks on a panel-changing widget (perhaps a button or a tab?), an event is dispatched, and it is the event handler associated with this event which computes the effects of the user's action.
+First, it might change application state so the panel is shown, and then it might further change application state so that a "twirly busy" thing is shown and, finally, it might issue a database query.

 So, having got that issue out the way ...

-### Answer
+### An Answer

 We'll create an effect.
 It will be general in nature.